-adopted by the Management Board on KMG's interested-party transactions in 2024
+KMG's interested-party transactions were accepted by the Management Board during 2024

 In addition, the Management Board passed 30 resolutions to amend some of KMG's internal documents.

 The Management Board also adopted nine resolutions to reallocate the budget of KMG for 2024.